-After all it’s not just about bells and whistles, nice though the metallic paint, alloy wheels and LED headlights are!
+If you are in the market for a new car, there are a few things you should think about.
+After all, it’s not just about bells and whistles - though metallic paint, alloy wheels and LED headlights certainly don't hurt!

-Buying a car is a major financial commitment (even if you've won lotto!).
-We’ve all heard the horror stories of a friend of a friend who bought a car only to find out it was a lemon (or maybe you’ve had first-hand experience!)
+Buying a new car is a major financial commitment (even if you've won lotto!).
+We’ve all heard the horror stories of a friend of a friend who bought a car for thousands of dollars only to find out it was a lemon (or maybe you’ve had first-hand experience!)

 - Arrange for a reputable mechanic to check the car prior to purchase.
-The mechanic will charge you a fee; however, it could save you thousands.
+The mechanic will charge you a fee; however, don't shy away from essential additional costs like this as it could save you thousands.
+It's a good idea to make sure they confirm the safety features are top notch.

-- For a small fee, check that there is no money owing on the car by visiting the Personal Property Securities Register at ppsr.gov.au and download a PPSR Certificate.
+- Check that there is no money owing on the car.
+For a small fee, you can check by visiting the Personal Property Securities Register at ppsr.gov.au and downloading a PPSR Certificate.

 - Make sure you take out comprehensive car insurance# to protect your new investment.
 Together with our insurance partner CGU, we can sort you out with your insurance too.